Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR: Discussion

 \section{Discussion}

-Our work shows a way to build a single streaming E2E ASR model to achieve the benefits of global context modeling, linear complexity and parallel trainable simultaneously.
-Although the time-restrict models can achieve a little bit better CERs, they can't ensure a low latency in theory makes them impractical for scenarios with long audios.
+Our work shows a way to build a single streaming E2E ASR model to achieve the benefits of linear complexity, global context modeling, and parallel trainable concurrently.
+Despite the time-restrict models can achieve slightly better CERs, they cannot ensure a low latency in theory makes them impractical for scenarios with long audios.
 As the shifted chunk based models can achieve competitive CERs while be insensitive to audio length, they may have a great potential in commercial systems.